Avoid charges with your Azure free account

 Your credit runs out or is expired

-If your credit runs out or expires at the end of 30 days, Azure disables your subscription.
-To continue using Azure services, you must upgrade your subscription to an individual subscription with pay-as-you-go rates.
-For more information, see Upgrade your free trial Azure subscription.
-After you upgrade, your subscription still has access to free services for 12 months.
-You only get charged for usage beyond the free services and quantities.
+Your subscription and services are disabled when your credit runs out or expires at the end of 30 days.
+To continue using Azure services, you must upgrade your account.
+For more information, see Upgrade your Azure free account.
+After you upgrade, you'll have continued access to free services for 12 months and you get charged only for usage beyond the free services and quantities.

 Usage exceeds the limits of free services

-You get charged pay-as-you-go rates for using services that aren't included for free with your Azure free account.
-To learn about services included with a free account, see the Azure free account FAQ.
-You can check your service usage in the Azure portal or in your Azure usage file.
-To learn more, see Regularly check the portal for cost breakdown and burn rate and Download usage from the Account Center.
+Once you've upgraded your account, you get charged pay-as-you-go rates for using services that aren't included for free with your Azure free account.
+Only certain tiers within a service are included for free.
+To learn about services included with your free account, see the Azure free account FAQ.
+You can check your service usage in the Azure portal.
+To learn more, see Plan and control expenses.

 You reached the end of your free 12 months